graphql/graphql-spec/spec/Section 5 -- Validation.md

 ${atOtherHomes} is not defined by the operation.

 Fragments complicate this rule.
-Any fragment transitively included by an operation has access to the variables defined by that operation and defined on the fragment.
+Any fragment transitively included by an operation has access to the variables defined by that operation and also those defined on the fragment.
 Fragments can appear within multiple operations and therefore variable usages not defined on the fragment must correspond to variable definitions in all of those operations.